-- Submission to such conduct is made either explicitly or implicitly a term or condition of a person's employment or advancement or of a student's participation in school programs or activities. - Submission to or rejection of such conduct by an employee or student is used as the basis for decision affecting the employee or student. - Such conduct has the purpose or effect of unreasonably interfering with an employee or student's performance or creating an intimidating, hostile, or offensive work or learning environment.
+- Submission to such conduct is made either explicitly or implicitly a term or condition of a person's employment or advancement or of a student's participation in school programs or activities. - Submission to or rejection of such conduct by an employee of student is uses as the basis for decisions affecting the employee or student. - Such conduct has the purpose or effect of unreasonably interfering with an employee or student's performance or creating an intimidating, hostile or offensive work or learning environment.